genggengcss/X-ZSL/X_ZSL/readme.md

 # Explanation Generation

-We extract domain-specific knowledge and general knowledge from Attribute Graph and DBpedia.
+We extract domain-specific knowledge and general knowledge from Attribute Graph and DBpedia, respectively.
 * Attribute Graph
 * DBpedia: online

 Extract Knowledge from DBpedia
 ------
-#### Match ZSL class with DBpedia Entity
+### Match ZSL class with DBpedia Entity
 We use [DBpedia Lookup service](https://github.com/DBpedia/lookup) to match, which is based on the index of DBpedia Spotlight.
 You can refer to the script `wnid2entity.py`.

-With matched entities, we manually remove the incorrect matching results, we provide the final results in `'../data/X_ZSL/wnid-dbEntity.txt'`.
+With matched entities, we manually remove the incorrect ones, the final results is provided in `'../data/X_ZSL/wnid-dbEntity.txt'`.
-#### Extract keywords from Abstract Text of DBpedia Entity
+### Extract keywords from Abstract Text of DBpedia Entity

-#### Extract triples using SPARQL Query
+### Extract triples using SPARQL Query
-For extracting valid triples which describe the knowledge of seen and unseen classes, we design some triple pattern and transform them into SPARQL queries to query knowledge from DBpedia.
+For extracting valid triples which describe the knowledge of seen and unseen classes, we design some triple patterns and transform them into SPARQL queries to query knowledge from DBpedia.

-The code is provided in `query_triples.py`.

-**The following is the designed triple patterns and some queried results.**
+The code is in `query_triples.py`, we show the designed triple patterns and some queried results as follows.
-##### Examples of Rule Pattern
+#### Examples of Rule Pattern

 Taking the following classes as examples.
 * Unseen class *Crab* (*dbr:Crab*) and its impressive seen class *Fiddler crab* (*dbr:Fiddler_crab*).